bobquest33/deepin_15.9_blog/readme.md

 ## Overview

-As given in the Wikipedia page Deepin Linux is developed by "China-based Wuhan Deepin Technology Co., Ltd" and also its desktop environment DDE, the Deepin Desktop Environment, built on Qt.
-This is visible in its crisp boot flash and the over experience of the Desktop.
+As given in the [Wikipedia page](https://en.wikipedia.org/wiki/Deepin) Deepin Linux is developed by "China-based Wuhan Deepin Technology Co., Ltd" and also its desktop environment DDE, the Deepin Desktop Environment, built on Qt.
+This is visible in its crisp boot flash and the overall experience of the Desktop.
 Deepin is unlike any other Linux desktop that I have used till now in that its UI is very crisp and can be easily compared with Mac or Windows 10.
 It is very much comparable with Elementary OS and in some features better.

 ![](https://raw.githubusercontent.com/bobquest33/deepin_15.9_blog/master/deepin-Feb-08-14-16-32.png)